-Research in theoretical physics conducted at BLTP has an interdisciplinary character; it is distinguished by deep integration into international projects with the participation of scientists from the world's main research centers and close coordination with experimental programs at the JINR basic facilities.
+Research in theoretical physics conducted at BLTP has an interdisciplinary character.
+It is distinguished by deep integration into international projects with the participation of scientists from the world's main research centres and close coordination with experimental programmes at the JINR basic facilities.